griffinryan/tamber/docs/testing/e2e.md

 ## Test Flow
 1. Run `make cli-run`.
-2. Observe the status panel: it should show health info and default model.
+2. Observe the Session View (left pane): each layer/scene slot should be empty and the status panel should show worker health/default model.
 3. Enter a prompt (e.g., `dreamy piano over rain`).
-The conversation pane logs your entry and the job appears in the Jobs panel.
+The Jobs panel lists the new job and status lines report the queued plan summary.
 4. Adjust generation settings on the fly with slash commands if desired:
   - `/duration 120` keeps long-form (intro → motif → chorus → outro).
 Values 90–180 are accepted; shorter values are clamped to 90 in the CLI but still honoured when calling the worker API directly.
   - `/duration 24` (after sending the job) is useful for verifying short-form plan previews—expect fewer sections.